 After retiring from basketball Walton began his broadcasting career in 1990 as an analyst for the then Prime Ticket Network.
 Walton worked for CBS Sports in the early 90’s and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
 Over his career he’s also done broadcasting work for ABC, ESPN, FOX, MSNBC, Turner Sports, KCAL, NESA and the NBA.
 Walton has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
 The southern California Sports Broadcasters Association has several times honored Walton with the Best Television Analyst/Commentator Award.
-In 2009, Walton was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.
+In 2009, he was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.

 Walton is active with many organizations and charities.
 For his efforts, in 2002 he received the NBA Retired Players Association Humanitarian Award.
-His activities include his current role as the executive chairman of Connect SD Sport Innovators (SDSI), a non-profit, business-accelerating, trade organization that connects and drives the growth of Southern California's vibrant sports economy by offering innovative programs and services for startups, mature companies and service providers.
+He is executive chairman of Connect SD Sport Innovators (SDSI), a non-profit, business-accelerating, trade organization that connects and drives the growth of Southern California's vibrant sports economy by offering innovative programs and services for startups, mature companies and service providers.
 Walton is also a board member for the Junior Seau foundation.
 Walton is also involved in numerous Internet ventures, providing content and business acumen.

-Walton is author of Back from the Dead (March, 2016) and Nothing But Net.
-Walton currently resides in his hometown of San Diego with his wife Lori.
-They are the proud parents of four sons: Adam, Nathan, Luke and Chris, and the lucky grandparents of Olivia, Chase, Parker, Avery, Patrick, Lawson, Wilhelmina.
+Bill Walton is author of "Back from the Dead" and "Nothing but Net."
+He currently resides in his hometown of San Diego with his wife Lori.
+They are the proud parents of four sons: Adam, Nathan, Luke and Chris, and the lucky grandparents of Olivia, Chase, Parker, Avery, Patrick, Lawson, Landon, Wilhelmina, and Wolfgang.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Bill Walton, an inspirational motivational speaker. bio for Bill Walton agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Bill Walton